The War on Waste and where we stand

 “In Australia, we send more than eight million tonnes of organic waste to landfill every year, including 1.5 million tonnes of food waste,” Mr Fine said.

-We vote for biodegradable cups now that the composting service from Biopak is here, because you can put food waste and coffee cups into their bins and they get converted into soil.
+We vote for compostable disposable cups now that the composting service from Biopak is here, because you can put food waste and coffee cups into their bins and they get converted into soil.
 But we note that it’s also absolutely fantastic that cups lined with plastic are also being collected for recycling.

 Wow, what a difference a TV show and year has made in the coffee cup industry.